 We often favor weekly rates.
 A week is enough time to take in an area without getting too anxious about getting back on the road.
 It’s also a nice amount of time to stop and get a bit of work done without having to worry about packing up and driving.
 If you do consider a monthly stay, I recommend staying for a week first.
 That way you can check out the park in greater detail.
 A lot of them also have a separate area where they put their monthly guests and that area might not be your cup of tea.
 In a lot of parks, monthly rates also often come with additional paperwork and sometimes even a credit check.
 Ask before you dive in.

 Very few parks allow stacking extended stay rates and club membership rates, so if you’re an RV club member figure out which rate is cheaper before booking.
 If you look around in the off-season, you can often get other discounts and coupons to further cut your camping fees.

 Club memberships like Good Sam, Passport America, Escapees, and AAA will save you between 10% and 50% at participating parks, so we highly recommend taking advantage of them.
 While we often take advantage of weekly rates when we can’t find a participating park, memberships probably save us more on camping than anything else.

-Clubs often provide their members with other cost-saving benefits as well.
+Clubs often give their members with other cost-saving benefits as well.
 Good Sam, for example, grants discounts on shopping, parts, and labor at CampingWorld.
-Also, AAA has thousands of partnered businesses that provide discounts to their members if you remember to ask.
+Also, AAA has thousands of partnered businesses that offer discounts to their members if you remember to ask.